-The fair value of interest rate derivatives and certain assets acquired and consideration paid in business acquisitions are estimated using valuation techniques based on assumptions of future interest rate movements.
-The estimated fair values are sensitive to changes in the assumptions of future market interest rate changes.
+The fair value of interest rate derivatives, certain assets acquired and consideration paid in business acquisitions and available for sale financial assets are estimated using valuation techniques based on assumptions of, for example, future interest rate movements, the probability of success of legal claims and the timing of collections.
+The estimated fair values are sensitive to changes in these assumptions.